-- Cellular networks are radio networks consisting of several transmitters. - Each transmitter or base station, covers a certain area 3 a cell. - Cell radii can vary from tens of meters to several kilometres. - The shape of a cell is influenced by the environment (buildings, etc) and usually neither hexagonal nor a perfect circle, even though this is the usual way of drawing them.
+- Cellular networks are radio networks consisting of several transmitters. - Each transmitter or base station, covers a certain area C a cell. - Cell radii can vary from tens of meters to several kilometres. - The shape of a cell is influenced by the environment (buildings, etc) and usually neither hexagonal nor a perfect circle, even though this is the usual way of drawing them.

-- mobile business Cell Based Communication (CBC) Advantages of CBC (1) - Cellular networks offer a number of advantages compared to centralised radio systems: - Higher capacity: Cells offer the possibility to "reuse" the transmission frequencies assigned to mobile devices (e.g. by multiplexing).
+- Cellular networks offer a number of advantages compared to centralised radio systems: - Higher capacity: Cells offer the possibility to "reuse" the transmission frequencies assigned to mobile devices (e.g. by multiplexing).
 In order to do so, the networks need a thorough planning of the position of base stations and their frequencies.

-More users can use the infrastructure
+$\ensuremath{\mathfrak{O}}$ More users can use the infrastructure

-- Reduced transmission power: Reduced power usage for the mobile device, due to the fact that only a limited amount of transmission power is needed in a small cell, compared to a far away base station. - Reduced power consumption for mobile devices
+Reduced transmission power: Reduced power usage for the mobile device, due to the fact that only a limited amount of transmission power is needed in a small cell, compared to a far away base station.

+Reduced power consumption for mobile devices

-- mobile business Cell Based Communication (CBC) Advantages of CBC (2) - Cellular networks offer a number of advantages compared to centralised radio systems: - Robustness: Cellular systems are decentralised with regard to their base stations.
+- Cellular networks offer a number of advantages compared to centralised radio systems: - Robustness: Cellular systems are decentralised with regard to their base stations.
 In the case that one antenna fails, only a small area gets affected. - Failure of one base station does not affect the complete infrastructure - Better coverage: Cells can be adapted to geographic conditions (mountains, buildings, etc.).
-Better availability of the infrastructure mobile Cell Based Communication (CBC) Disadvantages of CBC
+Better availability of the infrastructure

+Cell Based Communication (CBC) Disadvantages of CBC